 What professional doors has the master's degree in Biomedical Engineering opened for you?

-Tecnun gave me the opportunity to present my final degree project at a European congress (I take this opportunity to thank especially Professor Raúl Cruz for the opportunity), which led to the publication of a scientific article.
-After discarding the professional outlet of a doctorate and having completed the master's degree, this fact, together with the help of the then director of the master's degree Maite Mujika, I managed to carry out the final master's degree project in the company in which I had been working for approximately 4 years, Kiro Grifols (now part of the pharmaceutical company Grifols).
+Tecnun gave me the opportunity to present my project end of Degree in a European congress (I take this opportunity to thank especially to Professor Raul Cruz for the opportunity), which led us to the publication of a scientific article .
+After discarding the possibility of a doctorate and having completed the master's degree, this fact, together with the financial aid of the then director of the master's degree Maite Mujika, I managed to do the project end of master's degree in the company in which I had been working for about 4 years, Kiro Grifols (now part of the pharmaceutical company Grifols).

 What is your job at Kiro?

-At Kiro Grifols we are dedicated to automating hospital pharmacy processes, including the KIRO Oncology robot, designed to automate chemotherapy preparation processes.
-We never know where life will take us, but at the moment, fortunately, I am working in something that fulfills me and is allowing me to grow personally and professionally.
+At Kiro Grifols we are dedicated to the automation of hospital pharmacy processes, including the KIRO Oncology robot, designed to automate chemotherapy preparation processes.
+We never know where life will take us, but for the moment and luckily, I am working in something that fulfills me and is allowing me to grow professionally staff .